aberrator9/BeetBot/README.md

 <img src="https://github.com/aberrator9/BeetBot/assets/127802772/77100304-871b-43b6-8e3e-758404ef0cfe" style="width:50%;">

 <p></p>
-<p>Automatically post music from a Spotify playlist to Reddit.</p>
+<p>Automatically post music from a Spotify playlist to Reddit!</p>

-Any tracks added to a user-specified playlist will be periodically posted to subreddit(s) of choice.
-Includes optional "fuzzing," or randomized delay to make posts appear more organic.
+Any tracks added to a user-specified playlist will be periodically posted to a subreddit of choice.
+Beetbot pulls all relevant info about a track from Spotify, then uses a string comparison algorithm (npm string-similarity) to find a matching YouTube link, and posts it to Reddit using title formatting that is the convention for most music subreddits: `Artist - Title [genre] (year)`.
+Posts occur on a scheduled interval (default 8 hours) and include optional "fuzzing," or randomized delay to make post times appear more organic.

+Don't worry about accidentally adding songs you've already posted; BeetBot will remember that for you and skip them automatically!
+It will also keep a list of songs for which it failed to find a reliable match on YouTube (see `notPosted.json`), in case you want to post those manually later.

-Uses NodeJS with the Spotify, Google, and Reddit APIs.
+Built with NodeJS and the Spotify, Google, and Reddit APIs.

 ## Setup and run locally